 - Any SEND children with identified language, communication or social difficulties are identified on the school's SEND list.
-Teachers are aware of those children and differentiate online safety lessons as required. - Children in Kaleidoscope Room have differentiated online safety lessons as part of their specialist provision. - SEND children work with Sue Farrell from Place 2 Be and address issues during a Y6-Y7 transition group during the summer term in Y6.
+Teachers are aware of those children and differentiate online safety lessons as required. - SEND children work with Sue Hardy from Place 2 Be and address issues during a Y6-Y7 transition groupduring the summer term in Y6.